weDevsOfficial/wp-project-manager/readme.txt

 **💬 Messages**

 * Messages are used for discussing the project with co-workers of that project
-* You can add attachments on messages
+* You can add attachments to messages
 * Edit and stylize messages
 * Comments can be made for discussion or collaboration